-To the knowledge of the Corporation, no director or executive officer of the Corporation is, or within the last 10 years has been, a director, chief executive officer or chief financial officer of any company that: (a) while that person was acting in that capacity, was the subject of a cease trade order or similar order or an order that denied the company access to any exemption under securities legislation for a period of more than 30 consecutive days, or (b) was subject to a cease trade order or similar order or an order that denied the company access to any exemption, for a period of more than 30 consecutive days, that was issued after that person ceased to be a director, chief executive officer or chief financial officer, but which resulted from an event that occurred while that person was acting in that capacity.
+To the knowledge of the Corporation, no director or executive officer of the Corporation is, or within the last 10 years has been, a director, chief executive officer or chief financial officer of any company that: (a) while that person was acting in that capacity, was the subject of a cease trade order or similar order or an order that denied the company access to any exemption under securities legislation for a period of more than 30 consecutive days, or (b) was subject to a cease trade order or similar order or an order that denied the company access to any exemption under securities legislation, for a period of more than 30 consecutive days, that was issued after that person ceased to be a director, chief executive officer or chief financial officer, but which resulted from an event that occurred while that person was acting in that capacity.

-Summary of 2011 Board and Committee Meetings Held and Attendance of Directors
+Summary of 2012 Board and Committee Meetings Held and Attendance of Directors

-The table below summarizes the Board and Committee meetings held during the year ended June 30, 2011, and the attendance of the directors of the Corporation at such meetings.
-Of the eight Board meetings held during this period, five were regularly scheduled and three were special meetings.
+The table below summarizes the Board and Committee meetings held during the year ended June 30, 2012, and the attendance of the directors of the Corporation at such meetings.